sareh88/react-mobx-antdesign-boilerplate/README.md

-# React Mobx Antd React router boilerplate ?style=flat-square
+# React Mobx Antd React router boilerplate

 ### this application is used CRA and Mobx and Antd and react router with this changes: